wothke/websid/README.md

 * (http://creativecommons.org/licenses/by-nc-sa/4.0/).
 */

+This is a JavaScript/WebAudio plugin of Tiny'R'Sid.
+This plugin is designed to work with version 1.0 of my generic WebAudio ScriptProcessor music player (see separate project).

+It allows to play RSID and PSID format *.sid music files.
+(Respective music files can be found here: http://www.hvsc.c64.org/)

+A live demo of this program can be found here: http://www.wothke.ch/websid/

 Howto build:

 You'll need Emscripten (I used the win installer on WinXP: emsdk-1.13.0-full-32bit.exe which could be found here: